phorton1/Arduino-theClock3/docs/build.md

     - PCB isolation routing, epoxy coating, laser curing, drilling, milling, and cutout
 	- **continuity test** the PCB
 	- **solder components** to the PCB
-	- **make cables/connectors** for the LEDs, Coils, AS5600 angle sensor and secondary micro-usb connector.
+	- **make cables/connectors** for the LEDs, Coils and AS5600 angle sensor
 - Install and Build the **[Software](software.md)**
 	- install the *Arduino IDE* and necessary **libraries**
     - build the **code** and upload it, and the *SPIFFS file system* to the ESP32